mnot/I-D/uri-get-off-my-lawn/draft.md

 ## Who This Document Is For

-This document's requirements specifically target a few different types of specifications:
+This document's requirements primarily target a few different types of specifications:

-* URI Scheme Definitions ("scheme definitions") - specifications that define and register URI schemes, as per {{RFC4395}}.

 * Protocol Extensions ("extensions") - specifications that offer new capabilities to potentially any identifier, or a large subset; e.g., a new signature mechanism for 'http' URIs, or metadata